Zhang-GTIIT/Real-Time-IMU-Sensing-and-3D-Motion-Visualization/README.md

-# Real-Time IMU Sensing and 3D Motion Visualization
+# Real Time MPU6050 Inertial Sensing and 3D Motion Visualization Using Arduino Mega and Python

 A real-time inertial sensing and visualization system based on the MPU6050 IMU, Arduino Mega, Python, and OpenGL.